Douglas McGregor: Legacy

 Since the mid-1950s, Procter & Gamble used Theory X and Theory Y to set up plants in Augusta, Georgia, even hiring McGregor to help.
-Warren Bennis, leadership expert, researcher, author, and educator, said of McGregor, "Just as every economist, knowingly or not, pays his dues to Keynes, we are all, one way or another, disciples of McGregor.”
+Warren Bennis, leadership expert, researcher, author, and educator, said of McGregor, "Just as every economist, knowingly or not, pays his dues to Keynes, we are all, one way or another, disciples of McGregor."

-McGregor died suddenly, age 58, in Massachusetts.
 In 1964, the School of Adult and Experiential Learning at Antioch College was renamed the "McGregor School" in his honor.
 It was later renamed "Antioch University McGregor" and then "Antioch University Midwest."
 The Douglas McGregor Memorial Award was founded in 1966 in McGregor's honor to recognize a leading paper published in The Journal of Applied Behavioral Science.